-The government has the burden of proving the defendant's guilt beyond a reasonable doubt.
+The government has the burden of proving the guilt of the defendant beyond a reasonable doubt.
 This burden of proof stays with the government throughout the case.
 The defendant is never required to prove his innocence or to produce any evidence at all.

 The indictment charges that the offense was committed "on or about" a certain date.
-The government must prove that the offenses happened reasonably close to those dates but it is not required to prove that the alleged offenses happened on those exact dates.
+The government must prove that the offense happened reasonably close to that date but it is not required to prove that the alleged offense happened on that exact date.

-ELEMENTS OF THE OFFENSE
+ELEMENTS OF THE CHARGE

-Count 4 charges the defendant with possessing cocaine base with intent to distribute it.
-To sustain this charge, the government must prove these elements:
+To sustain the charge of unlawfully possessing a machinegun, the government must prove these elements: